learning is fun!

-June 1 – Final Tuition Installment Due
+June 1 – Final Tuition payment Due

-June 15 – All Enrollment Forms Due
+June 15 – Medical Forms Due

 Some organizations support the learning of American Sign Language for deaf children and their families and camps for deaf children.
 They might be willing to help with providing tuition expenses.
-Oregon residents may fill out an application for grants with QUOTA and Adler’s Voice.

 Campers can also engage in simple fundraising activities of making and selling goods, working for pay, etc. To connect with other parents and possibly organize a more formal fundraiser email email@example.com